storj/docs/app/(docs)/node/get-started/prerequisites/page.md

 {% /tab %}

 {% tab label="MacOs" %}
-macOS Sierra 10.12 and newer macOS releases are supported
+macOS 10.15 Catalina and newer macOS releases are supported

 Mac hardware must be a 2010 or newer model